Stretching It Out: Top 5 Benefits Of Loosening Up

 These are the most important benefits of stretching:

 1. A better workout

-Stretching isn’t just part of your exercise regimen- it’s quite frankly the most important.
+Stretching isn’t just part of your exercise regimen- it’s quite frankly the most important thing.
 After exercising your muscles may feel tight and if not stretched out, you increase the risk of injury.
-Including a stretching routine in your exercise regime ensure your body remains fit and healthy.
+Include a stretching routine in your exercise regime to ensure your body remains fit and healthy.

 3. Improved functionality

 Flexibility decreases as you age, so it’s important to maintain your body’s flexibility as tight muscles can hinder simple daily activities.
 Activities such as getting up from a chair or grabbing something from the shelf can be unbearable due to stiffness and

 pain.
 Being seated at a desk all day involves repetitive movements and this can lead to poor posture and a strain on our glutes.
 Once our glutes become too strained, they basically shut down and our other muscles and joints begin to feel the strain of that and this then leads to pain in the knees and lower back.
 These circumstances soon result in intense and tight muscles.
 Through stretching, your body can better deal with the muscle tension.

 According to a study published in SAGE Journal, stretching – alongside a healthy diet – can improve cardiovascular health, even reducing cholesterol levels in the body.
 As stretching increases your flexibility – this also affects your blood flow and circulation.
 Improved blood flow and circulation promotes healthier skin and a healthier heart.

 When our muscles tighten due to fatigue – we often feel even more sluggish.
 Standing up and performing a few good stretches can provide the energy boost needed to get through the day.

 Although stretching is important – it’s even more important that you don’t overstretch to the point where you pull a muscle or hurt a joint.
 Remember to focus on areas of concern and to hold the stretch for at least 15 seconds.
 Have a good stretch!
 Here are the best stretches for everyday health.